ibrahim997/Javascript/Lesson 6/README.md

 ## Integers
 An integer is a whole number - positive, negative, or zero.
 In other words, an integer is a numerical value without a fractional part.

+## Floating-Point Numbers
+Floating-point numbers have a fractional part, even if that fractional part is zero.
+They can be represented in the traditional way or exponential notation.

+> Note
+### Exponential Notation
+In exponential notation, e, represents "times 10 to the power", so 35.4e5 can be read as 35.4 x 10^5.
+It provides a compact way of expressing numbers from the very large to the very small.